devhook-io/devhook-cli/README.md

 ## `devhook login`

-Authenticate your machine with Devhook
+Authenticate your machine with Devhook.
+Will need an existing Devhook account

 ```
 USAGE